GhastlyBlog/Ghastly/README.md

  `blog_author`        | The name of the blog author `blog_url`           | The url your blog is located at `blog_description`   | The description of your blog if you gave one

+### Plugins

+The plugin API is changing a lot while I play around with it.
+You can copy the provided 'archive' plugin to create your own, but be aware it will probably be broken in future versions of spook.